Airline Overbooked Flight Compensation: Your Rights & How to Enforce Them

 If the airline isn’t keen to pay you compensation straight away, you can submit a claim later.
 But even when the law is on your side, the airline might not be enthusiastic – or particularly quick – about paying you.

-To give your claim the best chance of succeeding, here’s the documents and details you should collect:
+To give your claim the best chance of succeeding, here are the documents and details you should collect:

 Any information you can collect – like photos of the departures board at the airport or any communications from the airline confirming the disruption will be useful for your claim.